 · With and Without ·

 Death holds the same allure.
 At the point of death it is not, unlike infancy, that you have no concept of what is in store.
 It is that there is no mystery left to uncover bar the one at your doorstep.
 Repercussion becomes obsolete, irrevocably irrelevant, as you try your whole life for it to be.
 And so you embrace it, glean what you can.
 Jim Morrison was asked once about the manner in which he would like to die, and curiously he replied that he would hate to overdose or die peacefully in his sleep.
 He mused that he would rather feel life in all its glory while he still clutched to it, and that death should not be missed, imperative as it is to the experience of life.
 He wanted to feel everything he could, every moment that life could offer him.
 The pain we feel is what gives life its colour.
 So many people seem set upon living life while understanding as much at the end as they did at the start.
-They fail, of course, but the mindset makes me visibly squirm.
+They fail, of course, but the mindset makes me visibly uncomfortable.

 These moments are a microcosm of the best the world has to offer.
 They are fickle, fragile, a short blooming flower; and they are all the better for it.
 These moments come at you without warning, as control is an illusion, and so when they come, hesitation becomes anathema to life itself.
 If you are lucky, you will not only seize upon it, but be conscious of it when you do, aware of its beauty, aware that this is life as you envisioned it should be, instead of your instinct merely leading the way, the mute leading the blind.
-There are moments, too, which are remembered for their translucent clarity, not for the extraordinariness of the setting or subject; moments for which there is no particular reason why you should remember it, but which find themselves committed to memory nonetheless.
+There are moments, too, which are remembered for their translucent clarity in perception, not for the extraordinariness of the setting or subject; moments for which there is no particular reason why you should remember it, but which find themselves committed to memory nonetheless.
 These are the ones that seem to encapsulate a moment in your life, a set but impossibly ephemeral point in your life, where the wheels have found the cliff and you are granted one last sojourn upon the edge to look upon the sunset, only to hit the bottom and realise the sun is rising again, never to return to the horizon from whence it came.

 When a man walks into a room, he brings his whole life with him.
 He has a million reasons for being anywhere, just ask him.
 If you listen, he'll tell you how he got there.
 How he forgot where he was going, and that he woke up.
 If you listen, he'll tell you about the time he thought he was an angel or dreamt of being perfect.
 And then he'll smile with wisdom, content that he realised the world isn't perfect.
 We're flawed, because we want so much more.
 We're ruined, because we get these things, and wish for what we had.
 It's what makes us who we are, and it determines where we will wake up next.